BioBoost/object-oriented-programming-using-java/02_basic_building_blocks/flowcharts.md

 Flowcharts are a bit of a free-for-all tool to document a process.
 This means that if you let 5 developers model a process using flowcharts, you will get 5 different flowcharts.
 They will all model the same process and use the same symbols but the actual implementation of the blocks will be different.

-Take the examples below.
+Take a quick look at the examples below.
 They all ask the user for his/her age and store it somewhere for later processing but the actual notations inside the symbols use different approaches.

 ![Asking the age of the user](img/flowchar_age_input.png)